All Episodes

 I didn't know that about Maxine.

-He didn't live in his district, he couldn't even vote for himself.
+He couldn't even vote for himself.

-So she can't vote for herself either.
+So she can't vote for herself.

-So technically she shouldn't have been allowed into her own town hall.
+So technically, she shouldn't have been allowed into her own town hall.

 I guess not.

-Well, she could say she lives in the district when she doesn't, I mean, which which is part of it.
+Well, she could say she lives in the district when she doesn't, I mean, which is part of it.

-You know, you have suggested, and I agree with you, that if if this type of incendiary language continues to be used, and you were with me in Alexandria, Virginia, I I really shudder to think at how violent this can get.
+You know, you have suggested, and I agree with you, that if this type of incendiary language continues to be used, and you were with me in Alexandria, Virginia, I really shudder to think at how violent this can get because the rhetoric is more violent than ever.

-Hi, Eric, congratulations on the new book.
+Congratulations on the new book.

 Thanks, Geraldo.

-I think that given the the absolute animosity between the two sides, it is very, very distressing to report and and to project that this is going to be our reality for the rest of the Trump presidency.
+I think that given the absolute animosity between the two sides, it is very, very distressing to report and to project that this is going to be our reality for the rest of the Trump presidency.

-Yeah, and I mean I guess I think one of the reasons they're trying so hard to take him out is he is a threat to the swamp.
+Yeah, and I mean, I guess I think one of the reasons they're trying so hard to take him out is he is a threat to the swamp.

 He's a threat to the deep state.